phamcongthuy/challenge/about.markdown

 ## LA2050 Partnership

 We want to work together!
 To partner, we plan on:
-* Leveraging the LA2050 community to support and participate in the activation campaign
+* Leveraging the LA2050 community to support and participate in the activation
-* Leading on planning public programming, including events, to connect its community to the activation campaign
+* Leading on planning public programming, including events, to connect its community to the activation
 * Offering communications assistance to help the coalition advance thought leadership, including authoring articles, op-eds, and blog posts
-* Amplifying messaging on social media and via its newsletter to support the campaigns
+* Amplifying messaging on social media and via its newsletter to support the activations
 * Designing assets for materials
-* Providing technical assistance, strategic input and guidance, and access to experts to incorporate insights on building successful campaigns
+* Providing technical assistance, strategic input and guidance, and access to experts to incorporate insights on building successful activations

 <div style="margin-top: 4.5em; border-width: 0 0 0.125em;
     border-style: solid;